-With its location in between Germany, France and Belgium, the city of Luxembourg makes for a great quick getaway destination.
+With its location in Europe in between Germany, France and Belgium, the city of Luxembourg makes for a great quick getaway destination.
 And not surprising given its neighbours, it’s quite a dog-friendly destination.
 Read through my recommendations for a dog-friendly visit to Luxembourg City.

 Travelling to Luxembourg City with a Dog